 What visa for Thailand?

 Depending on your situation, you will need to claim different types of visas in order to travel to Thailand.
 We have gathered the general information in order to inform you as much as possible.
 However, we invite you to regularly consult the website of the consular authorities in order to be up to the latest news.
 In addition, due to the Coronavirus crisis, the procedure related to your entry into Thai territory is likely to be impacted.
 We invite you to carry out all the necessary checks for your trip on the website of the Thai consular authorities.
 Apart from any visa considerations, it is your responsibility to verify the integrity of your passport and its validity for a period of at least 6 months from the date of your entry into Thailand.

 Can I travel to Thailand without a visa?

 As long as you hold a French passport, which is still valid for 6 months from the date of entry into the territory, and your stay there does not exceed 45 days, you have no obligation to apply for a visa.
 All you have to do is complete the Visa on Arrival (VOA) program.
 If you are travelling, we invite you to take out health insurance, including repatriation and civil liability guarantees.
 Indeed, in the event of an accident, it is possible that the technical platform is insufficient or that you are more comfortable with the idea of getting treatment in France.
 We offer short-stay travel insurance that is able to meet these needs, and at particularly advantageous rates, regardless of your age.
 Do not hesitate to ask us for a quote or additional information.

 In case of stay of more than 30 days, you must apply for a visa with the Thai consular authorities in France.
 Your passport must of course be valid for a period of more than 6 months.
 In 2015, Thailand introduced a multi-entry residence permit, allowing you to make several stays of up to 60 days per entry.
 Depending on your situation, you will need to provide different types of documents to obtain a valid visa.
 Please note that any visa application must be made directly to the Thai embassy in general in the capital of your country of origin.

 Tourist visas for Thailand

 For all visa applications, a passport information page and an official photo ID must be presented automatically.
 We offer the assurances required by the Thai authorities for entry into the country.
 Do not hesitate to contact us if you would like more details.
-You can also make an online quote for insurance for Thailand directly, and free of charge, at this address!
+You can also make an online quote for insurance for Thailand directly, and for free !

 What visa to work in Thailand?

 As soon as you are employed and actively working on Thai soil, you need a B work visa, as well as a work permit of at least 6 months.
 Apart from these criteria, you will be considered an illegal worker, and the penalties incurred can be heavy for you and your employer.
 To obtain this visa, you will have to present the letter of employment from the company, which, for its part, will have to take the necessary steps so that you can obtain your work permit.

 Other criteria are required, such as the letter of authorization of employment by the government, or the commercial register of the company that employs you.
 Once there, you will still have to pick up your work permit in person at the Labour Office.
 This visa is valid for 90 days but can be renewed for up to one year.
 You will then have to renew the work permit each year.

 This visa also applies if you are travelling to Thailand as a teacher or as part of a professional mission.
 Be careful, however, the documents and criteria required to meet the conditions for obtaining a visa are obviously not the same.
 If you are going on a humanitarian mission, then you will need to opt for a non-immigrant visa O. Among other things, you will need to submit a letter of invitation from the host organization.

 What visa for an internship in Thailand?